Welcome to Intercultural Affairs

-to provide a campus environment where all students feel appreciated, respected, and
+with all members of the University to provide a campus environment where students

 We offer a variety of learning opportunities throughout the year and invite you to

 be a part of these important events.

 This bi-annual experience is designed to expose students to persons or groups markedly

 different in culture (ethnicity, language, and socioeconomic status) from that of

 themselves and create awareness for the world around them.

 The Department of Intercultural Affairs is available to give Diversity Presentations

 to classes, student groups, departments, and other groups on campus.
 The purpose

 of these presentations are to cultivate a campus community that is accepting, knowledgeable